CosmicMind/Material/README.md

 # Welcome to Material

-Material is an animation and graphics framework for Google's Material Design and Apple's Flat UI in Swift.
-Material allows the creativity of others to easily be expressed.
+Material is an animation and graphics framework for Google's Material Design and Apple's Flat UI in Swift, allowing the creativity of others to easily be expressed.

 ## Features